flawsv/apb/README.md

 # PSA for AMD GPU users

-If you own an AMD GPU and are getting weird stutters or freezes in APB, you'll need to go into your BIOS settings and turn off Re-size/Resizable bar and 4G decoding.
+If you're running an AMD GPU and are getting weird stutters or freezes in APB, you'll need to go into your BIOS settings and turn off Re-size/Resizable bar and 4G decoding.
 You can google more about how to do this if you're unfamiliar.

 This is a known issue to the APB devs.